 Other sources for historic homes:

 Hancock County Interim Report is a survey that was done by Historic Landmarks of Indiana of all historic buildings in Hancock County in 1983.
-If you would like a hard copy of this report, the HCHS sells these in the book store.
+If you would like a hard copy of this report, the HCHS may have a copy at the Chapel office for you to look at.

 Greenfield Historic Landmarks focus is architecture and buildings.
 They may be able to help you with the history of a house or building – – especially if it is located in the City of Greenfield.